The CLF Protocol

 Vitamin E is a fat soluble vitamin and chain breaking antioxidant which stops the process of lipid peroxidation in the cell once its started.
 It stops the domino effect in its tracks.
 It is both a short and long-term solution to the overconsumption of PUFAs.
 Start with one a day with a meal and see how you react to it before considering increasing your dosage.

-Cod liver oil that is unfermented and unfortified is the exception of the omega-3 supplements because of its outstanding retinol (vitamin A) content which prevents, and possibly reverses, calcifcation, lipofuscin and fibrosis.
+Cod liver oil that is unfermented and unfortified is the exception of the omega-3 supplements because of its outstanding retinol (vitamin A) content which helps prevent calcification, lipofuscin and fibrosis.

 Consume a minimum of 3 pastured eggs a day (soft boiled or sunny side up) to get 300mg of choline which supports the liver detoxification of oxidized omega-3 fatty acid breakdown products (acrolein, aldehydes, etc).

 Red light therapy has been found to protect the skin from ultraviolet light and radiation-induced damage in general.
 I would not expose PUFA-loaded skin to unlimited amounts of sunlight.
 You cook like a lobster.
-I use a GembaRed light for twenty minutes a day, minimum, which has systemic benefits and prevents damage from lipofuscin.
+I use a GembaRed light often which has systemic health benefits and prevents damage from lipofuscin.

 Fibrosis is another word for scar tissue.
 Fibrosis consists of fibrin, a spiders-web looking material that results from tissue damage.
 Tissue damage occurs when cellular respiration isn't happening efficiently.